All Episodes

 Thank you, sir.

-I'm not gonna be able to make it this year, nor the uh nor the Bob Hope.
+I'm not going to be able to make it this year, nor the Bob Hope.

 John Kerry's boondoggle.

-Yes, and the original budget was 1.5 trillion, it ended up being over 15 trillion.
+Yes, and the original budget was $1.5 trillion.

 I don't remember what the numbers were, but it was exorbitant.

-It was certainly it was ten times over the original.
+It was certainly 10 times over the original previous.

-And the thing, and the thing collapsed in the midst of uh construction.
+And the thing collapsed in the midst of the construction.

-Yeah, these are the guys who are gonna rebuild the infrastructure.
+These are the guys who are going to rebuild the infrastructure.

-Yeah, it's and and you know, if you just look at, I think if you like Illinois politics and pay to play, I think we should probably just take it national with this new program that they're gonna do.
+And, you know, if you just look at, I think if you like Illinois politics and pay to play, I think we should probably just take it national with this new program that they're going to do.

-It's interesting if you go back to after the 2006 congressional elections, when Nancy Pelosi was born in as Speaker in the House, she promised something called paygo.
+If you go back to after the 2006 congressional elections, when Nancy Pelosi was sworn in as Speaker of the House, she promised something called PAYGO.

-And pay-go meant, well, we're not gonna have a new program unless we can pay for it either with a tax increase or eliminating something from the budget.
+And PAYGO meant, well, we're not going to have a new program unless we can pay for it either with a tax increase or eliminating something from the budget.

 Look how long that lasted.

-Uh we are we're being sold so many bills of goods with uh with all of this.
+We're being sold so many bills of goods with all of this.

 I don't want to go off the cliff.

-You know, ladies, ladies and gentlemen, let me let me let me put it in these terms.
+You know, ladies and gentlemen, let me put it in these terms.

 We are witnessing the growing of a massive government spending bubble.

-Now we had we had the tech bubble and it burst, right?
+Now, we had the tech bubble, and it burst, right?

-People thought prices would just continue to rise, values would go up and up and up, and so it burst.
+People thought prices would just continue to rise, values would go up and up and up.

 Wasn't it something called debt?

-Well, here comes the government's spending bubble, and it will burst as well.
+Well, here comes the government spending bubble, and it will burst as well.

 And when it does, the American people will be told that they have to pay for it with higher taxes, massively higher taxes.